hanneslsm/hanneslsm/README.md

 ### Hi there 👋

-I support good web design that people can use easily.
-I like clear HTML and CSS more than JS.
+I support great user experience and beautiful web design that everyone can use.
+I prefer HTML and CSS over JS.
 I enjoy making fast WordPress themes using only core blocks.

 - 🎨 I’m currently working on a UI Kit and block theme for the WordPress core editor.
 Stay tuned!